heweiron/heweiron.github.io/projects/UHShield.md

 ## My Contribution

 In this project, my job is focus on UI design and some core functionality.
 I designed sign in, sign up views, event row UI, and sponsor manage events view UI.
-I am proud of building a QR-Code generator and scanning functionality for eadily check in.
-In addition, I also make contribution on sending eamil functionality inside the APP.
+In addition, I made the video above which presenting APP functionality.
+What's more, I also make contribution on some important functionality, I am proud of building a QR-Code generator, scanning functionality for eadily check in and sending eamil functionality inside the APP.

 <div class="ui small rounded images">
   <img class="ui image" src="../images/SignInUHSHield.png" alt="signIn">